Now in open beta - free for 14 days, no credit card required.Download now ›

 14 min read

 Quick Answer: HeyReach's company LinkedIn page, CEO profile, and CMO profile were all banned by LinkedIn in late March 2026.
-This happened because HeyReach uses cloud-based proxy IPs and API scraping that violate LinkedIn's Terms of Service.
+This happened because HeyReach uses cloud-based infrastructure that violates LinkedIn's Terms of Service.
 If you're a current HeyReach user, your account is at risk.
-Northlight connects through your real browser session via Chrome DevTools Protocol — LinkedIn sees you, not a bot.
-It costs $40/month flat instead of $79/sender/month, and replaces your entire outreach stack, not just LinkedIn automation.
+Northlight connects through your real browser session — LinkedIn sees you, not a bot.
+It starts at $80/month billed annually instead of $79/sender/month, and replaces your entire outreach stack, not just LinkedIn automation.

 What Happened to HeyReach in March 2026?